 Don’t forget about the Lido!

-Hampstead Heath also has a Lido, it’s located at the Parliament Hill section of Hampstead Heath closer to Gospel Oak and is a lot better if you have children and want to take them for a swim outside in Hampstead!
+Hampstead Heath also has a lido, it’s located at the Parliament Hill section of Hampstead Heath closer to Gospel Oak.
+The Hampstead Heath Swimming Pool is a lot better if you have children and want to take them for a swim outside in Hampstead!
 For more information on Hampstead Heath Lido, have a look here!

-There is also so much more to Hampstead than just Hampstead Heath, even though it is amazing!
-To help you see the best of Hampstead have a look at these blog posts!
+To help you see the best of Hampstead whilst you’re there have a look at these blog posts of mine!